 We've made sure to compile a good mix of blogs including those run by individual researchers and those that are part of larger organizations and enterprises.
 We would love to include even more, but rather than make you read a list of 50 blogs, we narrowed it down to 10.

 Included are commentaries, news on the most recent data breaches, useful how-to tutorials and more.
+This list is based on all of the blogs we here have bookmarked and turn to daily for inspiration, and to share with others.
 If any interest you, be sure to bookmark them.
-We’d also like to hear about your own favorite cybersecurity blogs that didn’t make it on this list.
+We'd also like to hear about your own favorite cybersecurity blogs that didn't make it on this list.

 1. Krebs on Security

 Krebs on Security is one of the most influential blogs in the field, and its author Brian Krebs has already been included in our list of 10 cybersecurity legends.
 Krebs is a well-known investigative journalist who covers computer security and cyber crime, earning himself many awards through the years; most recently, he was named CISO MAG Cybersecurity Person of the Year in 2019.

 Surprisingly, Krebs has no formal technical background in the security field, but after being hacked by the Lion worm twice, he developed an obsession for computer security that hasn't stopped since.
 The former Washington Post journalist started Krebs on Security in 2009, where he publishes investigative series on uncovering cybercrime groups, high-profile data breaches, the latest cyber threats, and details on these investigations that you can't find anywhere else.